percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

-Ultimately, if using session signaling, an endpoint's certificate fingerprint would need to be securely mapped to a user and conveyed to the KMF so that it can check that that user is authorized.
-Similarly, the KMF's certificate fingerprint can be conveyed to endpoint in a manner that can be authenticated as being an authorized KMF for this conference.
+Ultimately, if using session signaling, an endpoint's certificate fingerprint would need to be securely mapped to a user and conveyed to the Key Distributor so that it can check that that user is authorized.
+Similarly, the Key Distributor's certificate fingerprint can be conveyed to endpoint in a manner that can be authenticated as being an authorized Key Distributor for this conference.

 # Attacks on Privacy Enhanced RTP Conferencing {#attacks}